scratchytube/pacerProAssesment/README.md

 - Rails 7.1.2
 - PostgreSQL (ensure it's running in the background)

-Clowe down this repo and cd into it.
+Clone down this repo and cd into it.
 Install dependencies with the `bundle install` command

 Set up your PostgreSQL database with: